uvaai/pdp/_schedules/2 Spring 2024/index.md

 In addition, for this course and Introduction to Machine Learning 1, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
-You can request a late day using the submit forms linked in the topbar of this course.
+You can request a late day using the submit forms linked in the sidebar of the main
+[minor AI website](https://minai.proglab.nl/).
 You must always submit your request *before* the deadline expires.
 Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.